thurti/leaflet-piemarker/README.md

 - scale on zoom

 ## License
-This project is licensed under the BSD 3-Clause License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.